tomasmcguinness/dotnet-passbook/README.md

 As of version 2.0.1, the NFC keys are now supported.
 To use them, just set hte Nfc property with a new Nfc object.
 Both the message and encoded public key values are mandatory.

 	 PassGeneratorRequest request = new PassGeneratorRequest();
      request.Nfc = new Nfc("THE NFC Message", "<encoded private key>");

-I cannot supply any information as to the values required since it's not available publically.
+I cannot supply any information as to the values required since it's not publically available.

 ## Contribute